 Assistant Head Coach/Defensive Backs Coach, Baltimore Ravens

-A native of Whitinsville, Mass., Spagnuolo is a member of the Grafton (Mass.)
-High School Athletic Hall of Fame.
-He earned a bachelor’s degree in physical education from Springfield College and a master’s degree in sports management from the University of Massachusetts.
+College: Played WR at Springfield (MA) College, where he was named the school’s Male Scholar Athlete of the Year in 1982...Earned a bachelor’s degree in physical education from Springfield and a master’s degree in sports management from the University of Massachusetts.

-Steve and his wife, Maria, became positive impactful members in the St. Louis community through their work with The Spagnuolo Foundation and look forward to doing the same in New Orleans.
-The foundation, whose mission is centered on the biblical verse Hebrews 11:1, (“Now faith is confidence in what we hope for and assurance about what we do not see.”) is designed to give hope to youth who otherwise may not have the opportunity to pursue and achieve their dreams.
+Personal: Prepped at Grafton (MA) High School, where he is a member of the school’s Athletic Hall of Fame...He and his wife, Maria, enjoy community outreach through The Spagnuolo Foundation, whose mission is centered on the biblical verse Hebrews 11:1 (“Now faith is confidence in what we hope for and assurance about what we do not see.”) and is designed to give hope to youth who otherwise may not have the opportunity to pursue and achieve their dreams.